Skip to product information

 About the Author

-Vladimir Nabokov was born in St. Petersburg, Russia, in 1899.
+VLADIMIR NABOKOV was born in St. Petersburg, Russia, in 1899.
 After studying French and Russian literature at Trinity College, Cambridge, he launched his literary career in Berlin and Paris.
 In 1940 he moved to the United States, here he achieved renown as a novelist, poet, critic, and translator.
 Lolita, arguably his most famous novel, was first published, by the Olympia Press, Paris, on September 15, 1955, and became a controversial success.
 Nabokov died in Montreux Switzerland in 1977.

 View full details